daos-stack/daos/doc/admin/performance_tuning.md

 **Prepare srvhostfile and clihostfile**

--   srvhostfile contains list of nodes from which servers will launch
+-   srvhostfile contains a list of nodes from which servers will launch

 -   clihostfile contains node from which self_test will launch